What are Indirect B2B Sales?

 4. Implementation

-- Define Partner Profile: Identify ideal partner types.
-Consider their market, skills, and customer base.
+- Define Partner Profile: Identify ideal partner types, considering their market, skills, and customer base.

-- Develop Partner Program: Create tiers, benefits, and requirements.
-Outline commission structures.
+- Develop Partner Program: Create tiers, benefits, and requirements, and outline commission structures.

 - Recruit Partners: Actively seek out and onboard suitable partners.

-- Enable Partners: Provide training, sales tools, and product knowledge.
-This is partner enablement.
+- Enable Partners: Provide training, sales tools, and product knowledge, which is partner enablement.

-- Manage Relationships: Use a partner relationship management (PRM) system.
-This manages communications and performance.
+- Manage Relationships: Use a partner relationship management (PRM) system to manage communications and performance.

-- Monitor and Optimize: Regularly review partner performance.
-Adjust the program as needed.
+- Monitor and Optimize: Regularly review partner performance and adjust the program as needed.

 5. Best Practices vs Pitfalls